 1. They backbite

 Gossip is one thing, while passing mean comments on every person in their absence is another.
-A narcissist suffers from a superiority complex.
+A narcissist suffers from a superiority complex and is arrogant.
 They do not have anything nice to say about anyone, not even their own friends.
 If they speak ill of people who are nice to them, be rest assured that they must be speaking badly about you too.
 A narcissist demands your loyalty but thinks nothing of betraying your trust.

 2. They exhibit entitled behavior

 For a narcissist, the entire world revolves around them.
+They are vain and boastful.
 So, if they do something for you, they expect you to show gratitude by doing something in return, and if you don’t, they get angry about it.
 For instance, if they accompany you to someplace, they will expect you to be at their beck and call because they took the effort to be there for you.
-They want to be the sole object of their attention and admiration.
+They are self-aggrandizing and want to be the sole object of attention and admiration.

 3. They blame you for their faults

 Anything that goes wrong with them is blamed on you because they think they can never go wrong.
-They have grandiose ideas of being perfect and deflect blame to maintain their facade of perfection.
-They also need a scapegoat to push the blame on and usually choose the one who is the most emotionally attached and loyal to them.
+They have grandioseiXAn exaggerated sense of one’s abilities and strengths ideas of being perfect and deflect blame to maintain their facade of perfection.
+They also need a scapegoatiXA person who is falsely blamed for someone else’s mistakes to push the blame on and usually choose the one who is the most emotionally attached and loyal to them.
 For instance, at a movie theater, they might blame you for not picking better seats but will not mention that their late arrival was the reason why you could not get to the theater sooner.

 4. They cannot digest criticism

-Narcissists are highly attuned to perceived criticisms and threats.
+Narcissists are highly attuned to perceived criticismsiXThe level of criticism in a person's most intimate and meaningful relationships and threats.
 As a friend, if you try to correct a narcissist, they might get angry and even accuse you of trying to put them down.
 For instance, if you tell them you didn’t like something about their outfit, they will shut you down either by saying that you have no dress sense or that you are jealous.
 They feel they cannot be wrong; hence your suggestions do not matter.
+Their self-loving and self-admiring nature makes it difficult to accept criticism positively.

 5. They see your flaws with a magnifier